GridControl-Team/GridControl/README.rst

 ==================

-The test server can live with python's built-in sqlite for the Django ORM, but the game itself requires redis.
-So grab redis however you need and run it on the default port.
+The test server can live with python's built-in sqlite for the Django ORM, but the game itself requires redis, and the integrated dev environment requires the pound loadbalancer.
+So grab redis and pound however you need and run redis it on the default port (supervisord will take care of pound)

 Dev Environment
 ===============

 ::

-    Run dev server:
-    $ python manage.py runserver 0.0.0.0:8000

-    Run celery:
-    $ i forget

-    Run tornado:
+    supervisord method:
-    $ blah
+    $ ./runserver.sh

-    (maybe replace this with supervisor?)